Clan MacTavish: MacTavish family Name claimed by the Campbells

+Lord Lyon States Clan MacTavish is/was Distinct from Clan Campbell

-The MacTavish Chiefs, did not, and do not consider themselves descendants of any of the Campbells, but from an Irish Pictish (Cruithni/Cruithne) origin.
-The Scottish Annual and Book of the Braemar Gathering of 1957, has recorded that Clan MacTavish is one of the ORIGINAL Scottish clans.
+The MacTavish Chiefs did not, and do not, consider themselves descendants of any of the Campbells, but rather claim an Irish Pictish (Cruithni/Cruithne) origin.
+The Scottish Annual and Book of the Braemar Gathering of 1957 has recorded that Clan MacTavish is one of the original Scottish clans.
 1957 is during the 200-year dormancy of the Chiefship of Clan MacTavish, and a full 40 years (1997) before Edward Stewart Dugald MacTavish was recognized by Lord Lyon, Sir Malcolm Innes of Edinburgh, as the Chief of Clan MacTavish.
 A clan is NOT a sept of another Clan.
 Clan MacTavish is distinct from Clan Campbell.

+MacTavish at Dunardry In 893 AD (300+ Years before the Campbells)

 An interesting reference for the early beginnings of the MacTavish comes from the oldest learned society in Great Britain, the Philological Society of London.
 Its publication states, "...our author's father was married to a daughter of Campbell of Ashfield, and her mother was a daughter of MacTavifh or Thomfon of Dunardary (type/spelling as shown).
 This is a very ancient and respectable family, who have inherited the estate of Dunardary for upwards of nine hundred years.", and this is echoed in The Scots Magazine of 1793.
 If the MacTavishes were present at Dunardry 900 years before the 1793 date of two separate publications, that year would be approximately 893 AD.
-A MacTavish presence at Dunardry 900 years before Campbell's presence in 1220 produces a difficult situation for a Campbell descent, as presented by Campbell's history.
+A MacTavish presence at Dunardry over 300 years before Campbell's presence in 1220 produces a difficult situation for a Campbell descent, as presented by Campbell's history.

 Supporting an earlier time frame for the MacTavishes is the Reverend John Dewar, of Argyll, who noted that there were Dalriadic landowners in Argyll who were not Campbells.
 Rev. Dewar mentions specifically; The MacArthurs, The MacLachlans, The MacNeills, and The MacTavishes.
 It is difficult to reconcile the inconsistencies presented about the origins of the MacTavishes, or that the MacTavishes are descended from the Campbells (having been considered a sept of Clan Campbell for generations), considering the Dunardry settlement date of approximately 893 A.D.
 The Inverary Castle Website, approved by the 13th Duke of Argyll has listed, "The Campbells arrived in Argyll as part of a royal expedition in c.1220."
 How or why these inconsistencies abound is mysterious, and not easily rectified.

 Interestingly, the MacTavishes appeared to have similar political aims that aligned them with the Campbell chiefs.
 The 10th Duke of Argyll, Niall Diarmid Campbell mentions, "'Though the MacTavishes were never a large or powerful clan, they have nevertheless been deemed a brave and honorable race, and numbers of them still live in Argyll under their old patronymic.
 Though the clan as a whole never seem to have made the slightest sign of adopting the name Campbell, they followed always the breach or banner of the Lords of Lochow in war and all hostings.